 As the news of the decisions broke on the field, we all were stunned.
 Then, we began to try to find a way to explain to the national church how such a thing could happen among "holiness people."
 Fortunately, the national church had not gotten involved in the problem.

 As the two families packed, they avoided each other.
 Both felt that church leadership had abandoned them.
 They were wrong, of course.
 But that did not stop them from feeling that way.
 Even as they left the field, both were dropping wildly exaggerated accusations.
 In their devastation, they turned to family and friends.
 Even there, they faced uncertainty as people back home could not understand why they were coming home.

-Billows of sadness enveloped the two families, and followed them back to the States.
+Billows of sadness enveloped the two families and followed them back to the USA.
 The great hopes that had soared when they had been appointed as missionaries came crashing down.
-The excitement of being part of the world-wide Nazarene missionary force had wilted, sagged, and was now disappearing altogether.
+The excitement of being part of the worldwide missionary force had wilted, sagged, and was now disappearing altogether.